Apocalypse Culture: Reception and legacy

 The book was well-received with its audience.
 A contemporary review from Melody Maker's John Wilde called it "unputdownable".
-Jay Kinney said that "by unearthing direct communiques from some of the human race's most t unsettling thought-criminals, Parfrey helps broaden our grasp of what people are capable of thinking ... and doing." but that the book contained much "out-and-out sociopathic material".
+Jay Kinney said that "by unearthing direct communiques from some of the human race's most unsettling thought-criminals, Parfrey helps broaden our grasp of what people are capable of thinking ... and doing." but that the book contained much "out-and-out sociopathic material".
 Writer Mark Dery was critical, calling the book an "unsavory spectacle", and said that reading the book was an experience "where one is left with gelatinous, unsubstantial opinion and pitifully few facts".
 Parfrey responded in turn, writing that the sheer negativity of the review pleased him.

 A retrospective note in The Daily Telegraph said it had become an "instant underground cult classic", for its "compilation of some of the craziest beliefs and forms of behavior".
 The writer noted these were more marginal in the past.
 Spencer Sunshine described it as "infamous" and as a "cult classic" in underground circles.
-Jeffrey Kaplan wrote that it had become "an instant underground classic with its bizarre collection".
+Scholar Jeffrey Kaplan wrote that it had become "an instant underground classic with its bizarre collection".
 Seattle Weekly said that the book is what cemented Parfrey as "the enfant terrible of the publishing world".
 Its platforming of neo-Nazi authors has received criticism; Sunshine wrote that if "one wished to read White Supremacist and neo-Nazi literature, Apocalypse Culture had a sampling on offer".

 Parfrey claimed in a 2010 interview that many people had told him the book had "changed their lives", in that "the culture that was provided them in school and so on was expanded [in Apocalypse Culture] and torn apart."